rafalpienkowski/rafalpienkowski.github.io/index.md

 ### Projects

 - [Build Trigger](https://github.com/rafalpienkowski/build-trigger).
 This project has been made to allow multiple users to trigger a build defined in Visual Studio Team Services (VSTS).
+- [Warsaw 19115 Nofification System Explorer](https://github.com/rafalpienkowski/warsaw-19115-notifications).
+A simple project with consumes data from 19115 Warsaw's Notification service and presents it to the client.
+Nothing fancy.

 ### Presentations